You are 6 years old today. On a Saturday no less, what a treat!

 Let’s make it even better baby!

 xxxP.S.
 My new book is out NOW.
-It is very stupid and makes a good Christmas present for people who like rude words.
-It is certainly not for children.
-You can buy it on Amazon (currently 69% off!) here or in all good bookshops and supermarkets :)
+It is very stupid and makes a very lovely Christmas present for people (unless they don't like terrible drawings or the word fuck).
+You can buy it on Amazon (CURRENTLY 67% OFF) here or in all good bookshops and supermarkets :)